endeavourhealth-discovery/InformationManager/Transforms/README.md

 N.B.
 The opcs 4 and ICD10 complex maps are part of the relevant RF2 Snomed release.

-## Imports requiring table look ups Initial Popul
+## Imports requiring table look ups
 Obtain and restore (e.g. via table SQL) from the Vision look up and TPP look up tables which represent their (partial) supplier maps between Read 2 or CTV3 and Snomed